pblworks/pblworks-interview-exercise/README.md

    4. Logout
 4. In the center part of the header and only while editing a project, the project title should appear.
 Remove it from the project page in this case.

-What we are asking for this exercise is to see cleanly written code and components that are reusable, maintainable and tested
+What we are asking for this exercise is to see cleanly written code and components that are reusable, maintainable and tested.

 ### Part 2: Create an auto-save feature